-Do not hesitate to go to the elastics to achieve amazing results.
-Although they are not a tool that can be measured (not quantifiable) with a number such as can be seen on dumbbells, discs or pulley plates, they do offer different resistances that can become a great challenge for any athlete.
+Don't hesitate to go for elastics to achieve amazing results.
+Although they are not a tool that can be measured (not quantifiable) with a number such as can be seen in dumbbells, discs or pulley plates, they do offer different resistances that can become a great challenge for any athlete.

 Our collaborator Victory Endurance y David Navarro, the author of the article, has sent us this article where they give us a series of exercises with rubbers, so you can include them in your workouts.

-I am going to break down some peculiarities of these tools so that some benefits can be understood at the physiological and muscular level.
+I am going to break down some of the particularities of these tools so that some benefits can be understood at the physiological and muscle level.

-HOOKE'S LAW "The unit elongation experienced by an elastic material is directly proportional to the force applied to it."
+HOOKE'S LAW "The unitary elongation experienced by an elastic material is directly proportional to the force applied to it".

-This definition of Hooke already tells us that if I intend to do an exercise with an elastic tool, I will have to make more effort at times while still trying to overcome the resistance offered by it.
-If we think of “paper sheet” type bands it seems too easy and simple.
-But if we visualize the classic rubbers to perform assisted pull-ups and try to perform a vertical press by stepping on it with your feet, it is quite a challenge.
+This definition of Hooke already tells us that if I intend to perform an exercise with an elastic tool, I will have to make more effort at times while still trying to overcome the resistance offered by it.
+If we think of "paper folio" type bands, it seems too easy and simple.
+But if we visualize the classic gums for assisted chin-ups and try to perform a vertical press with the feet, it's a challenge.
 I guarantee it.

-Working with elastic tools interferes differently from other materials if we attend to:
+Working with elastic tools interferes differently with other materials if we attend to:

 - 1. muscle contractions

-- 3. force vectors, travel ranges and load intensity
+- 3. force vectors, ranges of travel and load intensity

 - 4. use in rehabilitation

-I am going to break down these five points taking as a reference the studies applied to the 4 Pillars formation created by my colleague Daniel Blanco Galindo and server.
-This training backed by more than 50 articles and studies is based on the behavior of certain training tools on our body and the results that we must and can obtain from them.
+I will break down these five points taking as a reference the studies applied to the 4 Pilares formation created by my colleague Daniel Blanco Galindo and server.
+This training supported by more than 50 articles and studies is based on the behavior of certain training tools about our body and the results we should and can obtain from them.

 1- MUSCLE CONTRACTIONS

-"They offer us the possibility of working muscles by making relief or programmatic movements with resistance" (Benitez, S.2014).
+"They offer us the possibility of working muscles by performing graft or program movements with resistance" (Benitez, S.2014).

-The rubbers can be placed at any point or anchorage to carry out work respecting any force vector, the real and increasing load being variable (different in pulley stations where there is load dragged by the cable and certain parameters for lifting plates are eliminated).
+The rubbers can be placed at any point or anchor to perform work respecting any force vector being the actual and increasing variable load (different in the pulley stations where there is load dragged by the cable and certain parameters are removed to lift plates).

-"When starting to perform a movement, there is an increase in elasticity, thus improving the speed of the eccentric phase, being able to provide a greater eccentric stimulus as a consequence of the stored elastic energy, which in turn contributes to increasing force production during concentric work phase ”(Wilson, 2014).
+"When starting to make a movement an increase in elasticity occurs, thus improving the speed of the eccentric phase, being able to provide a greater eccentric stimulus as a consequence of the stored elastic energy, which in turn contributes to increase the production of force during the concentric work phase "(Wilson, 2014).

-If we look at the execution processes where the importance of slowing down the eccentric phase is emphasized in many cases during many types of surveys, imagine performing this same action with a variable load during the journey.
-The eccentric phase is the one that offers the greatest force peaks ... so let's work with quality and different options.
-In an eccentric contraction, the order of motor unit recruitment is reversed (although there is not unanimity in all the studies) where selective recruitment of fast fibers can occur.
+If we observe the execution processes where the importance of slowing down the eccentric phase is emphasized in many cases during many types of surveys, imagine performing this same action with a variable load during the course.
+The eccentric phase is the one that offers the greatest strength peaks ... let's work it with quality and different options.
+In an eccentric contraction, the order of recruitment of motor units is inverted (although there is still no unanimity in all studies) where selective recruitment of fast fibers may occur.

-“The load lifted and the force required proportionally can increase during movement due to the stretching of the belt.
+"The lifted load and the required force proportionally can increase during the movement due to the stretching of the band.
 This makes it more difficult to maintain high speeds and accelerations at the end of the concentric movement and to generate acceleration needs in the early stages of the eccentric movement to overcome the resistance of the elastic band.
-The properties of the band generate greater opportunities to develop accelerations in the eccentric phase increasing the force in this regime ”(Frost et.
+The properties of the band generate greater opportunities to develop accelerations in the eccentric phase by increasing the force in this regimen "(Frost et.
 Al 2010).

-It is true that you can know the characteristics of certain tools, but not always how to use them, hence the training.
-For example, when applying them to improve in jumps, it is not only to put elastic resistance, also to understand what the following study refers to:
+It is true that you can know the characteristics of certain tools, but not always how to use them, hence the importance of training.
+For example, at the time of applying them to improve in jumps, not only is putting elastic resistance, also understand what the following study refers to:

-"In jumps in which the eccentric load is increased by means of elastic resistances, it is possible to reach power and height of greater jumps as long as the resistance is released at the beginning of the concentric phase (Aboobarda et.
-Al 2015).
+"In jumps in which the eccentric load is increased by elastic resistances it is possible to reach power and height of higher jumps as long as the resistance is released at the beginning of the concentric phase (Aboobarda et.
+To 2015).

 2- PLANS AND AXES OF MOTION

-"The ability to have resistance in exercises carried out in a horizontal plane, prepares the individual for tasks carried out in those planes of movement, as well as sports activities in gestures that integrate said plane of work" (Stoppani, 2015).
+"The ability to have resistance in exercises performed in horizontal plane, prepares the individual for tasks performed in those planes of movement, as well as sports activities in gestures that integrate this work plan" (Stoppani, 2015).

-"Elastic resistors allow them to be used in multiple planes as the resistance is co-linear and directly oppose most movements" (Mc Master et.
-Al, 2009).
+"The elastic resistances allow to be used in multiple planes to be the co-linear resistance and oppose directly to most movements" (Mc Master et al, 2009).

-The rubber will follow your gesture, offering resistance in all cases and situations, making it increasingly difficult for you to advance multiplanar, which is extremely interesting.
-Life in most cases takes place in multiplanar situations (except for sports and cyclical actions).
+The rubber will continue your gesture offering you resistance in all cases and situations making it harder and harder to multiplanar advance, which is extremely interesting.
+Life in most cases is developed in multiplane situations (sports exception and cyclical actions).

 3- VECTORS, RANGE TRAVEL, LOAD INTENSITY

-"The resistance and torque of the band should accompany the muscle strength curve, thus being the most complete and effective exercise" (Benitez, S. 2014).
+"The resistance and the torque of the band should accompany the strength curve of the muscle, thus being the most complete and effective exercise" (Benitez, S. 2014).

-The elastic resistances as long as they are in a state of tension will follow all movement until it leaves that phase of elongation and returns to its initial state where it does not offer any type of resistance and whose weight is negligible.
-You can do an elbow flexion or push in any direction, but there will only be the line of work drawn by the rubber.
+The elastic resistances whenever they are in a state of tension will follow all movement until they leave that phase of elongation and return to its initial state where it does not offer any resistance and whose weight is negligible.
+You can perform an elbow bend or a push in any direction, but there will only be the line of work drawn by the rubber.
 That will be the reality of your exercise.

-The force vector is the line that draws your elastic, the range of travel to where you stretch it (I do not enter in this article in upward, downward and bell force curves) and the intensity of load resistance that you are able to withstand during that rank.
+The vector of force is the line that your elastic traces, the range of travel to where you stretch it (I do not enter in this article in ascending, descending and bell curves) and the load intensity the resistance that you are able to support during that rank.

 4- REHABILITATION AND PREVENTION

-"Reduction of pain and improvement of function and strength in paletofemoral syndrome" (Page, 2011)
+"Reduction of pain and improvement of function and strength in patellofemoral syndrome" (Page, 2011)

 "Avoid or delay effects such as sarcopenia and other muscle pathologies" (Hortobágyi et al., 1995).

-Today there are more and more centers that have elastics not only for training, but also for resistance or assisted stretching and as integrators of isolated muscles, warm-up ...
+Nowadays there are more and more centers that have elastics not only to train, also for stretches resisted or assisted and as integrators of isolated muscles, heating ...

-If we also think about the adult population, the management of these tools plays a very important role because they also help "the improvement of strength and size" (Beardsley, 2015).
-The use of these tires and tubes by this type of population is very well received both visually and for their simple handling.
+If we also think about adult population, the handling of these tools happens to have a very important role because they also help "the improvement of strength and height" (Beardsley, 2015).
+The use of these gums and tubes by this type of population is very well received both visually and by its easy handling.

-At this point there are not many studies that highlight this action on the core in isolation because it is understandable that a resistance that tries to be defeated somehow offers you a fight to try not to abandon its natural state.
+At this point there are not many studies that highlight this action on the core in isolation because it is understandable that a resistance that tries to be defeated offers you some sort of combat to try not to abandon its natural state.

-When you get into battle, it will be up to your core to remain stable and not lose position while generating the exercise, or conversely, you become a loser.
+When you engage in the battle, it will depend on your core to remain stable and not lose position while generating the exercise, or on the contrary, you become a loser.

-It is undeniable that with elastic tools we work the entire core for its daily activity, stabilizing.
-If there is something trying to destabilize it ... do we work the core?
-YES ROUND
+It is undeniable that with elastic tools we work all the core for their daily activity, stabilize.
+If there is something that tries to destabilize it ... do we work the core ?.
+YES ROTUNDO

-Not everything is positive or it is simply not as complete as we would like.
+Not everything is positive or just not as complete as we would like.

 - · Muscle hypertrophy